Sochin Dachi (Immovable Stance, Rooted Stance or Side Stance) looks very much like a Kiba Dachi, but the focus of your upper torso is different.

 In Sochin Dachi the general form of the stance is similar – both feet are out relatively wide, the feet are parallel, the knees are bent significantly, and the knees both flex outward and away from the hips.
 However, the application of movement from this stance is different.

-Note also that you could be focused toward local angle 1 if your feet are alternately aligned along the 5 and 6 local octagon angles.
-From this foot positioning you might also focus your efforts toward local angle 4.
+Note also that you could be focused toward local angle 1 if your feet are alternately aligned along with the 5 and 6 local octagon angles.
+From this foot positioning, you might also focus your efforts toward local angle 4.

 We use Sochin Dachi extensively as our natural stance precisely because it offers strength, stability, and an automatic focus along your center.
 As a result, a key aspect of Tensoku Ryu is that your feet will normally be aligned at 45° to your intended area of focus.
 This is an essential element of much of our stance work.
 We consider Sochin Dachi to be the signature stance of our style since you can readily establish many other stances quickly and easily from Sochin Dachi without having to move your feet.